Aaronwangz/DS-RDMPD/README.md

-# 🌫️【TGRS 2025】A Dual-Stage Residual Diffusion Model with Perceptual Decoding for Remote Sensing Image Dehazing
+# 【TGRS 2025】A Dual-Stage Residual Diffusion Model with Perceptual Decoding for Remote Sensing Image Dehazing

 This is the official PyTorch implementation of the paper: